-The Audit Committee, which comprises non-executive directors, reviews the scope of the audit and the accounting policies.
-The Audit Committee identifies key risk areas and evaluates exposure to significant risks and the appropriateness of internal controls.
+Audit Committee identifies key risk areas and evaluates exposure to significant risks and the appropriateness of internal controls.

-The scope of the external audit and reliance on internal controls are discussed between the Audit Committee and the external auditors as part of the process of each audit.
+auditors as part of the process of each audit.
 The external auditors have unrestricted access to the Audit Committee and its chairman.